EricLafortune/VideoTools/README.md

 By default, the video player in this project is assembled with a small demo video, consisting of a static title screen and a speech snippet ("hello").
 You can see how it is created in `player/build.sh`.

 ## Running the video player

-The easiest way is to use the Mame emulator.
+The easiest way is to use an emulator, such as Mame.

 On Linux, you can run the script to launch Mame with the proper options:

     ./run.sh

 Alternatively, you can run the Mame command manually.

 Once Mame is running and showing the TI-99/4A home screen:

 1. Press any key.
-2. Press `2` for "VIDEO" or `3` for "VIDEO WITH SPEECH".
+2. Press <kbd>2</kbd> for "VIDEO WITH SPEECH" or <kbd>3</kbd> for "VIDEO WITHOUT SPEECH".

-You can exit Mame by pressing `Insert` and then `Esc`.
+You can exit Mame by pressing <kbd>Scroll Lock</kbd> and then <kbd>Esc</kbd>.

 ## Larger example

 My open source [Bad Apple demo](https://github.com/EricLafortune/BadApple/) for the TI-99/4A creates a complete video.
-The build script uses all the video tools.
+The build script uses many of the video tools.

 * It transforms the original Bad Apple video, music and vocals in traditional